Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

     - Independent proximal policy optimization (IPPO) is a natural extension of standard proximal policy optimization (PPO) in multi-agent settings.
     - Agent architecture of IPPO consists of two modules: ``policy`` and ``critic``.
-    - IPPO applies to cooperative, competitive, and mixed task modes.
+    - IPPO is applicable for cooperative, collaborative, competitive, and mixed task modes.

 **Preliminary**: